Multi-factor authentication (MFA) provides an extra layer of protection to make sure it's really you when you log into UQ services and systems.

 MFA is extremely effective because even if a criminal is able to obtain your account password, MFA will still make it very difficult for them to access your account.

-UQ is progressively moving to Okta as the University's new Multi-Factor Authentication (MFA) service.
-During this time, our UQ community will be transitioned over a period between December 2025 and May 2026.
+UQ is progressively moving to Okta as the University's new Multi-Factor Authentication (MFA) service from early to mid-2026.
 The rollout has been planned so different groups in our community won't be impacted during peak periods.

 Some of our systems are also in the process of moving across.
-This means it is expected that you may be prompted by Okta for some systems, and Duo for others, during the transition period (December 2025 - May 2026).
+This means it is expected that you may be prompted by Okta for some systems, and Duo for others, during the transition period.

 What to do